1. What is an Academic Change form?

 A Drop must be completed within the first five (5) days of classes and will not be reflected on the transcript.

-A Withdrawal must be completed by the Friday of the 12th week of classes.
+A Withdrawal must be completed by 4 p.m. on the 2nd Friday after midterm week.
 See the Academic Calendar for specific dates.
 A grade of “W” will be reflected on the transcript.